 Should I buy Hilton points for half a cent each?

-If you have a specific award in mind where points are worth more than a half cent each, then it makes sense to buy points for that award.
-The question that we wanted to address here was whether it makes sense to buy Hilton points prospectively just to have enough around for whatever you need.
+If you have a specific award in mind where points are worth more than half a cent each, then it makes sense to buy points for that award.
+The question that we want to address here was whether it makes sense to buy Hilton points prospectively just to have enough around for whatever you need.

 For point-buyers, the good news with the latest analysis is that you’re unlikely to lose much by buying points prospectively.
-Even if you don’t cherry-pick higher value awards at all, you’re likely to get around half a cent per point value or better.
-The bad news is that you’re unlikely to stumble upon huge savings.
-Even by cherry-picking awards at the 90th percentile, you can only expect to get around 0.69 cents per point value or better.
-That’s a savings of around 25%.
-Personally, we wouldn’t prospectively buy Hilton points with the hope of saving only 25% if we very selectively cherry-picked.
+The bad news is that you’re unlikely to stumble upon huge savings either.
+Even by cherry-picking awards at the 90th percentile, you can only expect to get around 0.63 cents per point value or better.
+That’s a savings of around 20%.
+Personally, we wouldn’t prospectively buy Hilton points with the hope of saving only 20% if we very selectively cherry-picked.

-In summary, buying points isn’t a bad deal, but on average it’s not a great deal either.
-Do it only if you have a specific high value award in mind.
+Buying points isn’t a terrible deal, but on average, it’s not a great deal either.
+Do it only if you have a specific high-value award in mind.

 Overvaluing vs. Undervaluing Points